Portfolio Management

 36 / 45

-36) What is the definition of "inflation" in the context of portfolio management?
+36) What is the primary role of a robo-advisor in portfolio management?

 37 / 45